 Some cancer chemotherapy drugs cause temporary hair loss, which affects all body hair.
 Along with the loss of scalp hair, people undergoing chemotherapy also commonly lose their eyebrows and eyelashes.
-Chemotherapy drugs that frequently cause hair loss include paclitaxel, 5-fluorouracil, carboplatin, cisplatin, actinomycin-D, bleomycin, vincristine, cyclophosphamide, altretamine, etoposide and doxorubicin.
-Hair loss typically begins two to three weeks after the start of chemotherapy.
+Chemotherapy drugs that frequently cause hair loss include paclitaxel, 5-fluorouracil, carboplatin, cisplatin, actinomycin-D, bleomycin, vincristine, cyclophosphamide, altretamine, etoposide, docetaxel and doxorubicin.
+Hair loss typically begins 2 to 3 weeks after the start of chemotherapy.
 Lost eyebrow hair regrows in the weeks to months following completion of treatment.

 Hypothyroidism, or an underactive thyroid gland, adversely affects scalp and body hair growth.
 Thinning of the eyebrows can be a late sign of hypothyroidism.
 Other symptoms of hypothyroidism include chronic fatigue, weakness, constipation, weight gain and skin dryness.
 Treatment of hypothyroidism with thyroid hormone replacement medication typically leads to regrowth of lost eyebrow hair.

 Atopic dermatitis is a form of eczema that causes red, itchy patches of skin.
 Involvement of the skin around the eyes can lead to swelling, skin inflammation and loss of the eyebrow hairs, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 Skin-irritating cosmetics and soaps may aggravate atopic dermatitis.
 The eyebrows often regrow when the condition becomes inactive.